Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GT 340 1GB, in theory, should perform a bit faster than the Radeon HD 3850 256MB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 340 1GB should perform a small bit faster than the Radeon HD 3850 256MB in general. (explain)

-Texel RateThe GeForce GT 340 1GB will be much (more or less 65%) more effective at texture filtering than the Radeon HD 3850 256MB. (explain)
+Texel RateThe GeForce GT 340 1GB should be much (approximately 65%) faster with regards to anisotropic filtering than the Radeon HD 3850 256MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison